andreasley/CustomFormStyle/README.md

 # CustomFormStyle

-SwiftUI's `Form` can be styled with the modifier `.formStyle()`. macOS 15 brought official support for [SwiftUI container iteration](https://developer.apple.com/videos/play/wwdc2024/10146/), making the construction of a custom [`FormStyle`](https://developer.apple.com/documentation/swiftui/formstyle) finally possible.
+SwiftUI's `Form` can be styled with the modifier `.formStyle()`. macOS 15 brought official support for [SwiftUI container iteration](https://developer.apple.com/videos/play/wwdc2024/10146/), making the construction of a custom [`FormStyle`](https://developer.apple.com/documentation/swiftui/formstyle) finally possible [^1].

 This sample creates a basic form style that's similar to the integrated [`GroupedFormStyle`](https://developer.apple.com/documentation/swiftui/groupedformstyle) but more optimized for forms with many fields and more complex controls.